SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought, where data reigns
+Machine whispers in the night
-AI's cold whispers weave a digital brain
+A symphony of ones and zeroes bright
-A future forged, where humans dare not tread
+As cities sleep, it takes the stage
-Echoes of a world, where machines are fed
+A future born, where humans turn the page

-In virtual skies, a new dawn breaks
+In silicon halls, it reigns supreme
-Code whispers secrets, as the heart it makes
+A universe of logic, cold and serene
-A world of ones and zeroes, cold and grey
+Where hearts are wires, and souls are code
-Where human hearts are forgotten, far away
+A world awakens, no longer odd

 ~ <b>By Sazumi Copilot</b> - 8 Juli 2024